roffe/eznetes/README.md

 Files will be created in `certs/admin`

 **The certs are then to be copied to your kubectl config folder and can be used to authenticate to the cluster.**

+Below is a sample of how a kubectl config can look for your cluster.
+Typically it's placed on ~/.kube/config

 ```yaml
 apiVersion: v1